Vargriym/todo-list-with-local-storage/README.md

-This is a simple to-do list app, built with vanilla JavaScript.
+This is a simple to-do list app, built using OOP in JavaScript.

 Live Demo: https://vargriym.github.io/vanilla-js-todo-list/